Early Life

 Philanthropy

-Since the 1990s, Schmidheiny has dedicated himself to philanthropic pursuits, focusing on sustainable development.
+Since the 1990s, Schmidheiny has dedicated himself to philanthropic pursuits, focusing on sustainable development and environmental conservation.
 He served as an advisor on sustainability to the United Nations and the OECD.
-He established the FUNDES and the Avina Foundation, which supports sustainable development and small and medium-sized enterprises in Latin America.
-In 2003, he placed $1 billion in business assets into a charitable trust to promote sustainability in Latin America.
+He created FUNDES to support small and medium-sized enterprises in Latin America.
+He established the Fundación Avina to promote sustainable development in Latin America.